espressomd/espresso/doc/sphinx/advanced_methods.rst

   The parameters are as follows:

-    * `distance` is the distance between two particles at which the binding is triggered.
-This cutoff distance, `<CUTOFF>` in the example above, is typically chosen slightly larger than the particle diameter.
+    * ``distance`` is the distance between two particles at which the binding is triggered.
+This cutoff distance, ``<CUTOFF>`` in the example above, is typically chosen slightly larger than the particle diameter.
 It is also a good choice for the equilibrium length of the bond.
-    * `bond_centers` is the bonded interaction (an instance of :class:espressomd.interactions.BondedInteraction`) to be created between the particles.
+    * ``bond_centers`` is the bonded interaction (an instance of :class:`espressomd.interactions.HarmonicBond`) to be created between the particles.
 No guarantees are made regarding which of the two colliding particles gets the bond.
 Once there is a bond of this type on any of the colliding particles, no further binding occurs for this pair of particles.

-* "bind_at_point_of_collision": this mode prevents sliding of the colliding particles at the contact.
+* ``"bind_at_point_of_collision"``: this mode prevents sliding of the colliding particles at the contact.
 This is achieved by creating two virtual sites at the point of collision.
 They are rigidly connected to the colliding particles, respectively.
 A bond is then created between the virtual sites, or an angular bond between